dormant-chicken/nord-dotfiles/README.md

 You can change the GTK theme, icon theme, cursor theme, and more using [NWG-look](https://github.com/nwg-piotr/nwg-look).

 > [!NOTE]
-> Applying a GTK theme with NWG-look will change the wofi theme too, so there is no need for using custom wofi dotfiles unless you want to, as your GTK theme will have their own.
+> NWG-look will change your wofi theme based on your GTK theme.

-The wallpaper that I use can be found in the hyprland folder
+The wallpaper that I use can be found in the hyprland folder.